By Audley South Africa specialist Chris

 If you’re looking to travel on a budget and are happy to drive yourself around the park, you can choose from an array of government run lodges and camps within the park boundaries.
 For a more luxurious and exclusive experience the private game reserves are highly recommended.

-Sabi Sands is arguably the most famous private game reserve in the Greater Kruger Region, but there are also a number of smaller ones such as the Timbavati, Thornybush and Klaserie Private Game Reserves.
+Sabi Sands is arguably the most famous private game reserve in the Greater Kruger Region, but there are also a number of smaller ones such as the Timbavati, Thornybush and Klaserie Private Game Reserves, where you'll see fewer vehicles and just as much wildlife.
 Both the Sabi Sands and Timbavati have unfenced borders with the Kruger National Park, so game is free to move in and out.
-It isn’t unusual to see herds of over 1,000 buffalo in this area, where game densities remain high.
+It isn’t unusual to see hundreds of buffalo in one herd in this area, where game densities remain high.
 If you’re looking for a tented safari experience then Ngala Tented Camp in the Timbavati region is a good option.

 Safaris in the Greater Kruger Region are predominantly vehicle based, but it’s sometimes possible to take a bush walk too.
 The purpose of these walks is not to view the big game (although you never know what you might come across) but to introduce you to smaller creatures and insects, as well explaining the principles of tracking and spoor identification.